How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Experiments and Results

 Because the sentiment scores could reflect the macro-level state of the population rather than an intrinsic memory-interpretation tendency of the model, we repeated the analysis restricting to the early phase of the experiment ($t \leq 30$), before the population-level cooperation dynamics had converged.
-Figure~\ref{fig:sentiment_full}(b) shows the results for this early phase.
-For Gemini, the score remained positive at $L_m = 0$ (approximately $+0.4$) but again declined with increasing memory length, falling into negative territory at $L_m = 3$ (approximately $-0.1$).
-For Gemma, the score was strongly negative at $L_m = 0$ (approximately $-0.6$) and showed only a modest increase with memory length, remaining negative throughout.
-The opposing trend between the two models is thus preserved in the early phase, indicating that the divergent sentiment patterns are a genuine property of each model's memory interpretation, not merely a reflection of the converged social state.
+The ``Early'' column of Table~\ref{tab:sentiment_full} shows the results for this early phase.
+The score remained positive at $L_m = 0$ (approximately $+0.49$) but again declined with increasing memory length, falling into negative territory at $L_m = 3$ (approximately $-0.09$).
+This negative shift is already present in the early phase, indicating it is a genuine property of the model rather than an effect of the converged state.